-Facing stress during your MBA is oftentimes unavoidable though.
+But facing stress during your MBA is oftentimes unavoidable.
 When the acceptance letters do come, and the elation of being admitted to your dream school has subsided, a different sort of stress can descend when you begin life as an MBA student and have to actually earn an MBA.

 1. Figuring out where to start

 Your admissions essay was probably filled with aspiration.
-You told the adcoms about your plans for starting a new club, taking on a leadership role in another one, working on the board of a local nonprofit, all while making lifelong friends with your learning team cohort.
+You told the admissions team about your plans for starting a new club, taking on a leadership role in another one, working on the board of a local nonprofit, all while making lifelong friends with your learning team cohort.

 While accomplishing all of those things would be amazing, start your MBA by recognizing that you won’t have time to do everything at once.
 You’ve got two years (one if you're on an accelerated program) of hard work ahead of you, so there’s no reason to exhaust yourself in your first week.

-Every top-tier MBA program is going to have a thorough onboarding process for new MBA candidates, perhaps including experiential teambuilding exercises, outdoor adventures, and plenty of coffee chats and social events.
+Every top-tier MBA program is going to have a thorough onboarding process for new MBA candidates.
+Often this includes experiential teambuilding exercises, outdoor adventures, and plenty of coffee chats and social events.
 Start by getting to know your classmates socially, figuring out who shares your interests, and getting to know others who could expand your social, cultural, and professional network.

 2. Participating in extracurriculars